vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 ![DAG Versioning in graph view]({{site.baseurl}}/images/blog/2025-05-10-35.png) *DAG Versioning in graph view, source: by author*

-Collectively, these DAG versioning features significantly enhance the Airflow experience, offering a traceable history that aids development, debugging, and auditing, ensuring the context of past DAG runs remains clear as pipelines evolve.
+Collectively, these DAG Versioning features significantly enhance the Airflow experience, offering a traceable history that aids development, debugging, and auditing, ensuring the context of past DAG runs remains clear as pipelines evolve.

-# GG WP: Conclusion and Next Steps
+# 🏆 GG WP: Conclusion and Next Steps

 Our journey began in the pulsating shadows of the jungle, witnessing the raw generation of data from every calculated move on the battlefield.
 We’ve since traversed the pathways of Data Engineering, transforming those digital echoes into actionable insights.
 From the initial exploration of the Riot Games API to the deployment of an AI-powered analyst generating sophisticated champion tier lists, we’ve constructed a complete, end-to-end pipeline—a demonstration of modern orchestration and intelligent automation.